-- Technology: The Port will update and implement technology improvements to increase efficiency and productivity - Road: Port's contribution for the rehabilitation of the Eels Street Bridge and Port of Tacoma Road by the City of Tacoma
+- Technology: The Port will update and implement technology improvements to increase efficiency and productivity - Road: Port's contribution for the rehabilitation of Port of Tacoma Road by the City of Tacoma

 Capital Improvement Plan Revisions

 The CIP is an integral part of the budget planning process and is reviewed and revised semi-annually.
 Adjustments in amount and timing are made as required to meet changes in customer or infrastructure requirements.